 Before going into the treatment stages, you need a clear understanding of orthodontics definition.

-Orthodontics is a special subject in dentistry that deals with diagnosis, prevention or management of dental and jaw discrepancies’ treatments.
+Orthodontics is a special subject in dentistry that deals with the diagnosis, prevention, or management of dental and jaw discrepancies treatments.

 In a common way, orthodontics is the act of straightening dislocated teeth back to their normal position.

 Appropriate age to start child orthodontics

 Orthodontists believe that the best age is when children reach 7 years old.
 Whether starting from younger or older ages, it all depends on the type of treatment.
 All in all, 7 years of age is the best as we explain some factors below.

 Why should correction start from 7?

 The prior goal is the perfect position of permanent teeth.
 Orthodontists’ main job is managing permanent teeth development.
 We start orthodontics when primary (baby) teeth fall out (as a result, permanent teeth begin to develop).
 By the age of 7 to 8 years, most of the baby teeth had fallen out, and permanent teeth develop.
 Therefore, it’s the best orthodontics treatment time.

 Do all kids need orthodontic treatment?

 No!
 Not every kid needs orthodontic treatment.
 If you as parents don’t have occlusal instability (teeth and jaw discrepancies), your child may not inherit the orthodontic problem.
-And If you don’t see bad habits or behaviors (like thumb sucking or mouth breathing) in your child, it is more likely that they don’t need a visit to the orthodontists.
+And If you don’t see bad habits or behaviors (like thumb sucking or mouth breathing) in your child, it is more likely that they don’t need a visit to the orthodontist.
 Most importantly, if pediatric dentists don’t see any teeth development problems, again no treatment is required.

 What are the most important orthodontic problems in children?

 The most important problems that are usually seen in the early ages:

 - Imperfect position of one or some of the teeth

 - Late or early development of the permanent teeth (causing malformation)

 - Overcrowded teeth